Rain-And-Storm/website/data/inspirations.md

 # Inspirations

-Vessels that inspired SV Curious Cat to be what she is today.
+Vessels that inspired Curious Cat to be what she is today.

 ## Kawaakari (2013 Erik Lerouge 137)

-An absolute stunner, this magnificent vessel is a carbon kevlar daggerboard cat capable of sailing at 26 knots!
+An absolute stunner, this magnificent 45' vessel is a carbon kevlar daggerboard cat capable of sailing at 26 knots!
 Early in my research I was looking strictly for Erik Lerouge designs — that’s how much I like them.

 ## Green eMotion (2010 African Cats GreenCat 445)